lkodinsson/MARS/Basic/PHB.md

 | r18 | Powerful |
 | r20 | Epic |

+Characters typically start with stats ranging from below average (r8) to above average (r10).

 ### Strength (STR)

-Strength measures physical power, and general fortitude.
-This stat is important for atheletes, labourers, and those who engage in physical combat.
+Strength measures physical power, and general vitality.
+This stat is important for atheletes, labourers, and those who engage in physical contests.

 ### Dexterity (DEX)

 Dexterity measures the reaction speed, balance, and precision of your character.
-It is an important stat for characters who want to use stealth, use sleight of hand, or tinker with devices.
+It is an important stat for characters who want to be stealthy, perform sleight of hand, tinker with devices, or make attacks.

 ### Intelligence (INT)

-Intelligence determines how well your character learns and reasons.
-It is important for those who want to understand how complex things work, speak many languages, or recall important information.
+Intelligence determines how well your character learns and reasons, is for those who want to understand how complex things work, speak many languages, or recall important information.
 In genres that have magic it also determines a character's capacity for magical energies.

 ### Resolve (RES)

-Resolve is the determination, willpower, intuition, and spirituality of your character.
-It is primarily used for characters who want to persevere through pure force of will, practice the arts or business, or communicate with others.
+Resolve is the determination, intuition, and spirituality of your character.
+It is primarily used for characters who want to persevere through pure force of will, practice the arts or business, or communicate effectively with others.

 # Secondary Stats

 Characters have several secondary stats: *health*, *endurance*, *stamina*, *focus*, *initiative*, *armour rating*, *damage reduction*, *deflection*, *evasion*, *fortitude*, *willpower*, *speed*, and *size*.
 These stats are typically calculated based on on your primary stats.
 Armour rating and damage reduction are determined by what your character is wearing, while *speed* and *size* are determined by your character's race.

-The first four secondary stats (health, endurance, stamina, and focus) are also considered *resources*.
+The first four of the secondary stats (health, endurance, stamina, and focus) are also considered *resources*.
 Resources have current and maximum values, and they may be spent or damaged.

 ##### Table: Secondary Stats
 | Secondary Stat | Formula |